-Let’s take a look at some of the most popular and effective email warm-up tools.
+Let’s take a look at some of the most popular and effective email warm-up tools

 If you are looking for a no-frills-attached email warm-up service, Mailwarm is the one for you.
-It is anyone who wishes to stay away from the spam folder of prospects.
+It is for anyone who wishes to stay away from the spam folder of prospects.
 The tool has thousands of email accounts that interact with your inbox based on the warm-up schedule you set up.
 Upon connecting your account, Mailwarm will send and reply to emails on your behalf, which will warm up your account over time.

 While this is an amazing tool, the only issue is the price being on the higher side.

 Pricing – Mailwarm costs $79 per month per inbox.

 WarmUpYourEmail is a handy tool for warming up your email account.
 It is different from most other email warm-up tools as it involves direct human interaction.
 A real person from the tool’s team will open the emails that hit your account, reply to them, and mark them as essential to improve your reputation.
 With WarmUpYourEmail, your emails will easily pass through the strict filters of email service providers.